Orientation Transfer Students

 - People are really excited to meet and befriend transfers!
 Before getting to campus, I thought I would have to try really hard to meet and introduce myself to new people, all the time, in the hopes of making new friends.
 But what I found instead was that more often, others would realize that I was new or that we hadn't met before, and they would approach or introduce themselves first!

 - Transferring to Westmont was the best decision I made, and I am so glad that Westmont is my college, and my home.
 Each transfer has a specific reason(s) for transferring, (and I'm always open to sharing about those reasons!), but all transfer students share the desire to find the school that's best for them, where they feel they belong.

-Steven transferred into Westmont as a Junior in Fall 2013, after graduating from a community college.
-He is majoring in Social Science with an emphasis in Political Science, and plans to graduate Spring 2015 and then attend graduate school.
+Steven transferred into Westmont as a Junior, after graduating from a community college.
+He is majoring in Social Science with an emphasis in Political Science, and plans to attend graduate school after college.
 Steven comments that, "Westmont is a learning, living, and thriving community that holds Christ at the center of all we do.
 I highly value the rigor and quality of the liberal arts education, and I am confident you will too!"

 Here are some tips for other transfers:

 - Understand how your courses transfer.
 Check with the Register to ensure that all the classes that need to be transferred have been transferred in the proper way.
 This will save many headaches down the road and ensure a smooth transition into the Westmont community.

 - Explore the different faith traditions at Westmont.
 Don't shy away from questions of faith on campus; the community enjoys learning from each other and growing with each while retaining their individual faith identity.